 3. Walking Path

 Like water fountains, walking paths come in various materials and designs.
 Choose from brick, natural stone, concrete, stamped concrete, pavers, and more!
 Walking paths may seem obvious for certain areas, but many property owners overlook these practical South Florida landscaping ideas.
 Walking paths areas such as the side of your house will benefit your property and make getting around easier and cleaner!

 Spruce up your trees with a flower tree ring.
 This is essentially adding a flower bed at the base of the tree.
 They range in all sorts of sizes, some expanding several feet away from the tree.
 This South Florida landscape idea can even incorporate tiers of flowers using retaining walls.
 Flower beds do not always have to outline a sidewalk or structure.
 Elevate a natural element of your property with something natural, like flowers!

 5. Raised Garden Beds

 A pergola is a structure featuring open rafters, allowing the elements to pass through.
-They are often constructed over outdoor living spaces such as patios or decks.
+They are often constructed over outdoor living spaces from a patio door to get to a beautiful outdoor patios or decks.
 These rafters offer shade at the right times of the day.
 Pergolas are often made of unfinished wood and pair well with viny pants.
 Plant a few at the base of the structure and watch them create a natural roof through the rafters.

 Ponds are one of the best South Florida landscaping ideas to consider because they are extremely versatile and beautiful for all types of properties.
 Residential and commercial properties are able to take advantage of various types of ponds such as koi ponds, natural ponds, or plant ponds.
 Depending on the level of maintenance you want, we can help you implement a pond into your property along with other types of water features.